flatironinstitute/kachery-p2p/README.md

 In order to share files with another computer:

 * The `kachery-p2p` daemon (with the same protocol version) must be running on both computers.
-* The two daemon's must be joined to at least one common `kachery-p2p network`.
+* The two daemon's must be joined to at least one common `kachery-p2p` channel.

 ## Installation